SR--/placecolor/portrait.color.blue.md

 Bower birds are found in Australia and New Guinea, different varieties of them use colours other than blue to attract a mate, such as the Spotted Bowerbird, which collects an assortment of light and dark objects to decorate their bower.
 (Hansell : 217)

->- Rothenburg, David.
-Survival of the Beautiful: Art, Science, and Evolution, London: Bloomsbury, 2011.
+>- Rothenburg, David. _Survival of the Beautiful: Art, Science, and Evolution_, London: Bloomsbury, 2011.
->- Hansell, Mike.
-Built by Animals: The Natural History of Animal Architecture, Oxford University Press, 2007, 216 - 251.
+>- Hansell, Mike. _Built by Animals: The Natural History of Animal Architecture_, Oxford University Press, 2007, 216 - 251.
 >- Gould, James.
-L, Gould, Grant Carol.
-Animal Architects : Building and the Evolution of Intelligence, Basic Books, 2007.
+L, Gould, Grant Carol. _Animal Architects : Building and the Evolution of Intelligence_, Basic Books, 2007.
 221 - 250.

 ### Blue in Stories